-The Wien's law formula can't be derived from classical physics.
-Numerous observations that confirm this law are among experiments (e.q. photoelectric effect) which contribute to the creation of quantum mechanics.
+We can't derive Wien's law formula from classical physics.
+Numerous observations that confirm this law are among experiments (e.g., photoelectric effect), which contribute to the creation of quantum mechanics.

 How to estimate the temperature of the Sun's surface? – example of use

 Do you know how scientists can find the temperature of distant objects?
 Usually, they perform a spectroscopic observation, fit the Planck function to the measurement, and obtain a parameter that is the temperature.

 However, we can also get a nice estimation by applying Wien's displacement law to the results.
 Let's try to calculate the temperature of the Sun's surface:

 Find the peak wavelength of a solar spectrum.
 It's approximately λmax = 501.7 nm (or 5.017 × 10⁻⁷ m in the scientific notation).